mpampuch/nextflow-notes/README.md

 }
 ```

+> [!NOTE]
-**Note:** `MemoryUnit` is a Nextflow built-in class for turning strings and integers into human-readable memory units.
+> `MemoryUnit` is a Nextflow built-in class for turning strings and integers into human-readable memory units.

 When we run this: